The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/LoveStage.md

 ## Love Stage!!

-Windows theme pack inspired by the anime and manga "Love Stage!!"
+A theme pack for Windows 10 and 11 inspired by the anime and manga "Love Stage!!"

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/nsfw/love-stage/-/raw/main/Extras/Preview.bmp)